freenas/freenas-docs/userguide/install.rst

    Selecting the Install Drive

-Use the arrow keys to highlight the destination USB drive, SSD, DOM (Disk on Module), or virtual disk.
+Use the arrow keys to highlight the destination USB drive, SSD or virtual disk.
 Press the :kbd:`spacebar` to select it.
 To mirror the |os-device|, move to the second device and press :kbd:`spacebar` to select it also.
 After making these selections, press :kbd:`Enter`.
 The warning shown in